DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

     Git](http://happygitwithr.com/rstudio-git-github.html#rstudio-git-github)
     and, therefore, can talk to GitHub

-Once everything is working OK, you may delete any temporary test repos you made.
+Cleanup

+  - Close the Shell window
-  - Delete the local test project directories
+  - Delete the test project on your machine
-  - Navigate to the repo on GitHub and go to *Settings \> Danger Zone \> Delete this repository*
+  - Delete the test repo on GitHub, *Settings \> Danger Zone \> Delete this repository*

 ## create a repo